dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 In [Introduction to Progressive Web Apps (Offline First)](https://auth0.com/blog/introduction-to-progressive-apps-part-one), we discussed how a typical progressive web application should look like and also introduced the service worker.
 We also cached the application shell.
 In [Introduction to Progressive Web Apps (Instant Loading)](https://link-to-part-2), we made the app cache dynamic data and load instantly from locally saved data.

-This part of this tutorial will cover:
+This part of the tutorial will cover:

 * Activating Push Notifications in the web app
 * Adding a web application manifest to make the web app installable